digital-asset/daml/docs/source/app-dev/command-deduplication.rst

    - When you use the :ref:`Command Service <command-service>` and the response carries the status code ``OK``, the ledger change took place.
      You can report success.
-     The response contains a :ref:`completion offset <com.daml.ledger.api.v1.SubmitAndWaitForTransactionIdResponse.completion_offset>` that you can use in :ref:`step 2 <dedup-unbounded-step-dedup-offset>` of later submissions.
+     The response contains a :ref:`completion offset <com.daml.ledger.api.v1.SubmitAndWaitForTransactionIdResponse.completion_offset>` that you can use in :ref:`Step 2 <dedup-unbounded-step-dedup-offset>` of later submissions.

    - When you use the :ref:`Command Submission Service <command-submission-service>`, subscribe with the :ref:`Command Completion Service <command-submission-service>` for completions for ``actAs`` from ``OFF1`` (exclusive) until you see a completion event for the change ID and the submission ID chosen in :ref:`step 3 <dedup-bounded-step-submit>`.